DeepRegNet/DeepReg/docs/joss_paper/paper.md

 # Conclusion
-`DeepReg` provides a structured code architecture to facilitate a number of deep learning algorithms to train medical image registration, which provides a reference of basic functionality and performance to further research in medical image analysis and computer assisted intervention.
-It is in its current open-source format not only providing a tool for scientific research, but also welcoming contributions from wider communities above and beyond medical, engineering and computer sicence.
+`DeepReg` facilitates a number of deep learning algorithms to train image registration networks, which provides a reference of basic functionality and performance to further research in fields such as medical image analysis and computer assisted intervention.
+It is in its current open-source format not only providing a tool for scientific research, but also welcoming contributions from wider communities above and beyond medical imaging, biomedical engineering and computer sicence.

 # Acknowledgements